RuPay: Internationalisation

 Around 77.7 crore (777 million) Indian consumers shopped cross-border in 2021.
 To make payments easier, NPCI International Payments Limited (NIPL) signed a memorandum of understanding (MoU) with UK-based PPRO Financial on 17 November 2021 to expand the acceptance of RuPay in foreign markets, especially in China and United States, which account for half of all international transactions coming from India.

-Under its Payments Vision 2025, RBI will further push for the internationalization of RuPay, with countries using the United States dollar, Pound sterling and Euro under bilateral treaties.
+Under its Payments Vision 2025, RBI aimed to further push for the internationalization of RuPay, with countries using the United States dollar, Pound sterling and Euro under bilateral treaties.

+NIPL signed a definitive agreement with PPRO Financial on 27 April 2023 that will enable acceptance of UPI among international payment service providers (PSPs) and global merchant acquirers.

 Products

 RuPay offers debit cards, credit cards, prepaid cards and government scheme cards.
 Government scheme cards include debit and credit cards, such as the RuPay PMJDY, RuPay Mudra and RuPay PunGrain debit cards, and the RuPay Kisan credit card.
 It also offers combo cards that offer debit and credit, debit and prepaid, or credit and prepaid features through a single card.